 Opened in 2003, this 59,000 square feet facility was built to help meet the growing demand for qualified aviation professionals needed across the country and worldwide.
-The facility is comprised of two large hangers, classrooms, shops and labs, and is home to three full-time aviation programs:
+The facility is comprised of two large hangers, classrooms, shops and labs, and is home to two full-time aviation programs:

 ACE has a fleet of 16 aircraft used for flight training; consisting of four types of Cessna aircraft.
 The school also has two advanced flight training devices (or non-motion simulators).
 One is a level 6 Frasca Beech Baron trainer, and the other is a level 2 generic trainer.

 These flight training devices provide pilots with flight training tools that are safe and economical.
 The high degree of realism is fully customizable to simulate weather, wind, turbulence, and mechanical failures.
 The detailed real-world database also models over 200 specific airports.

 ACE also has a sizeable fleet of non-flying aircraft used by the Aviation Technician - Aircraft Maintenance program which includes:

 - Bell 206 Helicopter

 - Bell 47 Helicopter

 - Piper Apache